 After the storming of the Capitol last week, videos of passengers getting kicked off planes went viral.
 Despite calls to add rioters to the federal no-fly list, that hasn’t happened yet.
 Delta confirmed to Thrifty Traveler that it booted several flyers off its planes last week due to their misbehavior and failure to listen to flight crews.

 “We certainly know that the TSA is looking very carefully at those that were in the Capitol building, the rioters,” Bastian said.
 “We are working closely with them.
 I do anticipate if the TSA is able to identify individuals, you’ll have people added to the no-fly list.”

 With more than 800 now on its internal no-fly list, that’s up substantially from just a few months ago, when Bastian said the airline had banned 460 flyers total.
 A handful of other airlines have published their ban totals, but Delta’s is the largest by far.

 Delta and other airlines have suggested that those bans will last until the mask requirements are lifted.
 And with more states and even individual airports making masks mandatory, that likely won’t be anytime soon.

 But Bastian is right that Delta has stepped up its mask enforcement even farther.
-Starting last month, Delta required anyone claiming a health condition prevents them from wearing a mask to complete a virtual consultation with an airline physician to get approval.
+Starting this summer, Delta required anyone claiming a health condition prevents them from wearing a mask to complete a virtual consultation with an airline physician to get approval.
 Travelers who make false claims to avoid wearing a mask may get banned, too.